 Social histories of Bukit Brown Cemetery

-The story of Lim Chu Guee, labourer at Hiap Hoe Coffee shop
+The story of C.K Lim, labourer at Hiap Hoe Coffee shop

 Moving forward in time to June 2011, when news of Bukit Brown’s redevelopment came, a sense of loss hit me.
 Some family members of mine took a progressive stance towards this issue, with comments like: ‘Singapore is a small country, and it can only move forward, not backwards’ or ‘The highway is needed more than the cemetery.”.
-While I am aware about the potential economic benefits that Singaporeans can attain from redeveloping Bukit Brown Cemetery, deep down, I felt that this will remove another aspect of our collective memory, which makes Singapore feel like ‘home’ for Singaporeans.
+While I am aware about the potential economic benefits that Singaporeans can attain from redeveloping Bukit Brown Cemetery, I was concerned that this would remove another aspect of our collective memory.

-I subsequently joined the Facebook group in July 2011, “Heritage Singapore- Bukit Brown Cemetery”, and I was inspired by stories from fellow contributors who embarked on a search to learn more about their ancestors.
-Although I made regular visits to Bukit Brown cemetery during Qing Ming, I realized that I did not know much about the man to whom I was paying respects.
+I subsequently joined the Facebook group in July 2011, “Heritage Singapore- Bukit Brown Cemetery”.
+I was inspired by stories from fellow contributors who embarked on a genealogical research to learn more about their ancestors.
+Although I only visited Bukit Brown cemetery during Qing Ming, I realized that I did not know much about the man to whom I was paying respects.
 I was afraid that his grave would be exhumed even before I could learn more him, and it would be all lost to history.
-All I knew about him from my grandfather was Ah Zhou died when he was very young boy, but I inferred that Ah Zhou was involved in labour jobs as my grandfather was a ‘Kopi-boy’ in his younger days before he became a businessman.
+All I knew about him from Ah Gong (Grandfather) was Ah Zhou died when he was very young boy, but I inferred that Ah Zhou was involved in labour jobs as my grandfather was a ‘Kopi-boy’ in his younger days.

 When I visited Bukit Brown cemetery, I often wondered why my great-grandfather’s grave was so simple and ‘out-of-place’, as compared to the beautiful fancy graves that we would drive by when trying to locate his grave.
-Although my great-grandfather was buried in the pauper’s grave, I am grateful that the dialect clan assisted my young widowed great-grandmother with funeral costs, and it impressed me to learn about the strong sense of solidarity shared by clan members then.
+Although my great-grandfather was buried in the pauper’s grave, I was impressed by the strong sense of solidarity shared by clan members then—since it was the clan that assisted my young widowed great-grandmother with funeral costs.

 This year would have been the 100th birthday of Lim Chu Guee.
 The family visits: